American Airlines AAdvantage Rewards Program: Your Complete Guide

 These airline credit cards offer a heap of bonus miles to new cardholders who can meet a spending requirement.
 If you’re trying to quickly boost your miles balance, opening one of these cards may be a big help.

 If you don’t have an American Airlines-branded credit card, the only other way to access desirable American Airlines loyalty perks (such as early boarding, free checked bags) is by earning elite status, which requires spending a lot of money with the airline first.
 If extra airline benefits are appealing, open an airline-branded credit card to access them more easily.

-If you have unused rewards in your Choice Hotels, Hilton Honors, World of Hyatt, Marriott Bonvoy, IHG Rewards Club, or Wyndham Rewards account, you can turn those hotel points into AAdvantage miles.
+If you have unused rewards in your World of Hyatt or IHG Rewards Club account, you can turn those hotel points into AAdvantage miles.
 This may be a good option if you are trying to quickly accumulate miles for an upcoming vacation.
 Conversion rates vary among the hotel programs, so see the American Airlines website for details.